drewlong/twcracker/README.md

     Usage: ./twcracker -b <BSSID> -e <ESSID>

-The script automagically creates the password, prints it off, and then sends the ESSID + BSSID through wpa_passphrase and saves the configuration in <BSSID>.conf.
-From there, just use wpa_supplicant to authenticate (or just copy/paste the password).
+The script automagically creates the password, prints it off, and then sends the ESSID + BSSID through wpa_passphrase and saves the configuration in {BSSID}.conf.
+From there, just use wpa_supplicant to authenticate (or just copy/paste the password). }

 Enjoy.